If you are looking to save more money, you need to follow these money-saving blogs yesterday.

 Coupons, discounts, and even free comic books!

-There are lots to love about that blog and why you need to follow them.
+There are many things I love about that blog and why you should follow them.

 3. The Balance

-Thebalance.com gives incredible advice on savings, but I mainly like their approach with money.
+The Balance gives incredible advice on savings, but I mainly like their approach to money.

 They teach you how to save it, but they also offer advice on things like starting a home-based business.